palisades-lakes/faster-multimethods/docs/benchmarks.md

 with hand-optimized if-then-else `instance?` calls to look up the correct method based on all arguments.

-- `instanceof` hand optimized if-then-else Java method lookup;
+- `instanceof`: hand optimized if-then-else Java method lookup;

-- `instancefn` same as `instanceof` but implemented in Clojure and invoking Clojure functions rather than Java methods.
+- `instancefn`: same as `instanceof` but implemented in Clojure and invoking Clojure functions rather than Java methods.